 When it comes to building a deck, there can be a lot of terms to remember.
-Complied below are commonly used words on our site that you may not be familiar with.
+Compiled below are commonly used words on our site that you may not be familiar with.
 Still have questions?
 That's okay, our specialists are available to help!
 Please feel free to give us a call or use the live chat link above.

 Jump to Section